jjcpt77/LOL_KDA_Prediction_Model/README.md

-# LOL_KDA_Prediction_Model
+# ADC KDA Linear Regression Model
-Developed as a project for the DSC80 course, this project houses a predictive model for Attack Damage Carry (ADC) Kill-Death-Assist (KDA) ratios
+This page follows the development and evaluation of a predictive model using linear regression to estimate Kill-Death-Assist (KDA) ratios specifically tailored for Attack Damage Carry (ADC) champions based on postgame data.